syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#VALUE!-occurs when any argument is non-numeric.
+'#VALUE!'-occurs when any argument is non-numeric.

-#NUM!-occurs when alpha and stdev is lesser than or equal to zero or when alpha is greater than or equal to zero.
+'#NUM!'-occurs when alpha and stdev is lesser than or equal to zero or when alpha is greater than or equal to zero.

-#DIV/0!-occurs when the size is equal to one.
+'#DIV/0!'-occurs when the size is equal to one.

 #### CHISQ.DIST.RT